jespervandijk/mermaid-class-diagram-generator/README.md

 # Mermaid Class Diagram Generator

-Effortlessly generate stunning Mermaid.js class diagrams from your C# domain models and export them to Markdown
+Effortlessly generate stunning Mermaid.js class diagrams from your C# models and export them to Markdown